 What are probiotics?

-Important criteria for qualifying as a true probiotic is that health benefits should be proven in clinical trials.
-Furthermore, a probiotic product must contain the same bacterial strain(s) and the same dose that was used in the clinical trials.Read more about Lactobacillus reuteri
+For a probiotic to qualify as a true probiotic, any health benefits must be proven by clinical trials.
+In addition, a probiotic product must contain the same strain(s) and dose used in clinical trials.

 What is a probiotic strain?

 Different probiotic products contain different probiotic strains.
-This means that one probiotic product with Lactobacillus reuteri (for example L. reuteri NCIMB 30242) is not equal to another probiotic product that contains another strain of Lactobacillus reuteri (for example L. reuteri DSM 17938).
-This is why bacteria must be defined and tested in clinical trials at strain level.
+As a result, a probiotic product containing Limosilactobacillus reuteri (for example, L. reuteri NCIMB 30242) is not equal to another probiotic product containing another strain of Limosilactobacillus reuteri (for example, L. reuteri DSM 17938).
+It is for this reason that bacteria must be defined and tested at strain level in clinical trials.
+Different strains of the same bacteria may have different characteristics, just as a Chihuahua have other qualities than a Great Dane, even though both are dogs.